Characteristics of Ceramic PCB

 The thick film gold paste and dielectric paste are repeatedly printed alternately on the ceramic substrate and baked at a temperature lower than 1000°C. Although this type of manufacturing technology is the best choice for large-scale ceramic PCB manufacturing and has a relatively high assembly base, its application is limited due to the high cost of gold (which also prevents the precipitation of solder paste).
 As a result, a multilayer thick film copper circuit technology was developed, which is the most eye-catching and popular ceramic PCB.
 In order to prevent copper from being oxidized, this type of ceramic PCB must be baked in nitrogen, which is the key to this technology.
 In addition, depending on the complex multilayer interconnection structure, a dielectric paste is generated in nitrogen, which is also a core technology.

-Ceramic PCB is widely used due to its high thermal conductivity, low CTE, chemical resistance and low dielectric constant.
+Ceramic PCB made by the high quality pcb manufacturer is widely used due to its high thermal conductivity, low CTE, chemical resistance and low dielectric constant.

 1. Memory bank